How do I get into hospitality and travel?

 - sport and fitness: sporting venues, sport and fitness centres

-The Institute of Hospitality, the organisation that represents managers in hospitality, leisure and tourism, runs a scheme called HAVE that enables you to compile evidence of the skills you’ve gained from your part-time job in the industry in a way that will help you find work in future.
-You can find out about the scheme via the Institute of Hospitality website.
+The Institute of Hospitality, the organisation that represents managers in hospitality, leisure and tourism, has previously run a scheme called HAVE that enabled you to compile evidence of the skills you’ve gained from your part-time job in the industry in a way that will help you find work in future.